holaphil/amazing-maple-e08ae/src/pages/portfolio/project-8.md

 thumb_image: images/image-pegshot.jpg
 image: images/image-pegshot.jpg
 ---
 Launched in 2009, **Pegshot** was arguably the first location-based mobile photo AND video sharing application available on the Apple iPhone.
-As Ch
+As the Head of Product & Marketing, I oversaw both our product design and development as well as all product marketing.

 While **Pegshot** received early support and accolades, over time the market became oversaturated with platforms (e.g. Instagram) with more greater scale and larger financial backing.
 Consequently, in 2011 we shuttered **Pegshot** and continued focusing on the growth of **WellcomeMat.**